 The Nikon Z9 is a reliable machine built to last and sits at the top of the Nikon mirrorless market.
 Weight-wise, unfortunately, this model is similar to that of a DSLR.
 However there are many benefits that come from this beastly mirrorless machine.
 These include the impressive 120fps burst mode shooting (low-res JPEGs only though at this speed), max shutter speed up to 1/32,000 sec and the 8K video resolution.

-This camera is the perfect model for the professional photographer who needs a great all-rounder, but the price does reflect this and it isn’t affordable to all.
+This camera is the perfect model for the professional photographer who needs a great all-rounder, but the price does reflect this and is not affordable to many.
 An awesomely powerful tool for portrait photography, landscape photography and more.

 Best for: Professionals